top of page

 Distance: 4¼ Km.

-Type of hike: Circular
+Type of hike: Circular.

 Difficulty: An easy path but with a continuous incline to the ruins.

 Directions: Enter into Waze "Sussita“ and click on “Sussita National Park.“ Waze will lead you to Sussita’s Upper Parking Lot.
-For the hike, park at the Lower Parking Lot.
-Turn off route 92 just before the Ein Gev traffic circle (if you are coming from the south) onto an “anonymous” road with a sign that says in Hebrew that this road is not for vehicular traffic.
-Ignore this sign and continue on the road.
-Unless it is fixed, there may be quite a lot of potholes along this asphalt-covered road, but it is otherwise satisfactory.
-By a sharp bend in the road, you will see a small parking area and a prominent green sign in Hebrew from the Israel Nature and Park Authority indicating that this is the temporary route for walkers to Sussita - כניסה זמנית להולכי רגל לאתר וסיתא.
+For this hike, park at the Lower Parking Lot.
+If you are coming from Route 92 along Lake Kinneret, turn off this road just before the Ein Gev traffic circle onto an “anonymous” road.
+By a sharp bend in the road, you will see a small parking area on your left with a prominent green sign in Hebrew from the Israel Nature and Park Authority.
+If you are already in the Golan, Waze will direct you from Route 98 along this same Mevo Hama Road.

 Ruins.jpeg